Kinoteam/Sulima/README.md

 # version 0.01
-+ uploaded a Use Case Diagram
++ uploaded a Use Case Diagram and an Activity Diagram

 !
-To Do: Activity Diagram.
+To Do: Class Diagrams